High cost of living: Impact on households

 Major central banks around the world tightened monetary policy in response to rising inflation, initially caused by higher goods and energy prices, as well as bottlenecks in global supply chains.
 Beginning in 2023, rates are being cut.

-On 6 February, the Bank of England’s Monetary Policy Committee (MPC) cut interest rates by 0.25 of a percentage point from 4.75% to 4.50%.
-The MPC vote was seven members in favour of this cut and two in favour of a greater 0.5 percentage point cut.
-The MPC last lowered rates in November 2024.
+On 8 May, the Bank of England’s Monetary Policy Committee (MPC) announced it had cut interest rates by 0.25 of a percentage point to 4.25%.
+The MPC vote was split: five members in favour of this cut; two in favour of a larger 0.5 percentage point cut; and two in favour of no change in rates

-In new forecasts published 6 February, the Bank of England lowered its GDP growth forecasts for 2025.
-It also expects the inflation rate to rise to 3.7% by the third quarter of 2025 before easing, tough it is forecast to remain above 2% until the fourth quarter of 2027.
+In forecasts published 8 May, the Bank of England forecast the inflation rate to rise to 3.5% by the third quarter of 2025 before easing, though it is forecast to remain above 2% until the first quarter of 2027.

 QE consists of the Bank creating new money electronically (as central bank reserves) and then using it to purchase financial assets, mostly government bonds.